Welcome to Thrombo.Info

 - Fast flowing blood through muscular tubes (arteries) generates electrical waves

-- The Cardiac Cycle outlined by Einthoven is obsolete and needs updating
+- The Cardiac Cycle outlined by Einthoven is obsolete

 - Blood clots cause thrombocardia at the tricuspid and pulmonary valves